eclab/grains/info/grains.md

 # GRAINS on AE Modular

+This is a set of notes on programming GRAINS that might be useful to you if you're working on a GRAINS project.

 ## Kinds of GRAINS Modules

 There are three versions of the GRAINS AE Modular module in the wild: